EthanTheBrave/Dwarfipelago/README.md

 - [ ] **Multi-fortress support** — allow switching between saves without resetting AP state
 - [ ] **DeathLink targeting** — option to target specific skill types when applying received DeathLink deaths
 - [ ] **Random Option for Crafting Check** — selects a specified number of random item checks to have included in AP gen
+- [ ] **Rival Beast When MegaBeast is Victory** — finds a named beast during world gen and spawns them in when a specific check is sent

 ---